 Instrumental Parts

-From hymncharts arranger Don Chapman:
+From Hymncharts arranger Don Chapman:

-I’ve designed hymncharts for praise bands: drums, guitars and keyboards.
+I’ve designed Hymncharts for praise bands: drums, guitars and keyboards.
 However, they also sound great in a more acoustic setting with additional instruments.
-Each hymnchart arrangement comes with these additional parts:
+Each Hymnchart arrangement comes with these additional parts:

 • primary part: flute, oboe, sop. sax